krillme/noculus/README.md

 # noculus
+Noculus is a simple batch tool intended to delete or truncate all Oculus files unnessecary for Virtual Desktop use.
-For chronic Virtual Desktop and SteamVR users
+It's designed for users who exclusively use Virtual Desktop and SteamVR to enjoy PCVR content.